Regulation and Frontier Housing Supply: Identification

-This section provides conditions under which frontier supply is identified by the joint distribution of equilibrium prices and {quantities}, in an idealized environment of perfectly competitive markets for a single homogeneous good produced by homogeneous firms, absent measurement error.
-Since competitive firms supply only at {quantities} where there are no economies of scale, this discussion concerns such {quantities} only.
+This section provides conditions under which frontier supply is identified by the joint distribution of equilibrium prices and {quantities}, in an idealized environment of perfectly competitive markets for a single good produced by equally efficient firms.
+Since competitive firms supply only at quantities where there are no economies of scale, this discussion concerns such {quantities} only.
 The identifying conditions place no restrictions on the joint distribution of the unobserved and observed variables, other than their support.
 Simultaneity will not be a concern.

 Consider multi-floor housing built on parcels of one unit of land each.
 For simplicity, at most one building can be built on each parcel, with the building covering the entire parcel.
-Buildings consist of homogeneous housing.
+Buildings consist of homogeneous housing units.
 Define one unit of housing as a 1-floor building on one unit of land.
 Then the quantity of housing in one building is its number of floors.
 We observe the price per unit of housing, $p\in (0,\infty)$, and the number of floors, which we refer to as height, $h\in \{1,2,\ldots\}$, for each newly constructed building.